Rudy Sarzo: Ozzy Osbourne

-Rejoining Quiet Riot
+First return to Quiet Riot

 Released in March 1983, Metal Health would go on to become a multi-platinum international hit, kickstarting an era of wild commercial popularity for heavy metal in the 1980s.
 After Sarzo had left Osbourne's band, a serious rift developed between the two, primarily the result of Quiet Riot vocalist Kevin DuBrow's persistent criticism of Osbourne in the heavy metal press.
 Months later when Osbourne and Quiet Riot found themselves on the same bill at the 1983 US Festival, Osbourne flew into a drunken rage upon seeing Sarzo, punching him in the face before being hauled away by security.
+Ozzy again assaulted Sarzo at the American Rock Festival near Gobles, Michigan on May 27th 1984 where both bands were again on the same bill.
 Sarzo later reconciled with the Osbourne camp after leaving Quiet Riot in 1985.

 Sarzo was a member of Quiet Riot during the peak of the band's success, and he appeared in numerous MTV videos and was voted 1983's Top Bassist by the readers of Circus magazine.
 Sarzo remained with Quiet Riot from September 1982 to January 1985, when friction caused by vocalist DuBrow's constant slagging of rival bands in the press convinced him to leave the band.

 Post-Quiet Riot

 After leaving Quiet Riot, Sarzo formed M.A.R.S. with former Ozzy Osbourne bandmate Tommy Aldridge, with whom Sarzo maintained a close friendship.
 From April 1987 to September 1994, both Sarzo and Aldridge were members of Whitesnake before lead singer David Coverdale put the band on indefinite hiatus.

-In the early 1990s, Sarzo decided to put together his own band, Sun King, recruiting vocalist Keith St. John (later to join Medicine Wheel, Burning Rain and Montrose) and future Marilyn Manson, Rob Zombie, and Mötley Crüe guitarist John 5.
-Even though signed to Giant Records, the band was eventually dropped without releasing an album and Sarzo abandoned the project.
+In the early 1990s, Sarzo decided to put together his own band, Sun King, recruiting vocalist Keith St. John (later to join Medicine Wheel, Burning Rain and Montrose) and Marilyn Manson, Rob Zombie, and Mötley Crüe guitarist John 5.
+Even though signed to Giant Records, the band was eventually dropped without releasing an album, and Sarzo abandoned the project.
 In 1992, Sarzo had an uncredited role as a bass player for the fictional band Exorcist on the Tales from the Crypt episode "On A Deadman's Chest".

+Second return to Quiet Riot

-In 1997, Sarzo would rejoin Quiet Riot to record 2 albums with them in 1999 and 2001 before leaving the band in 2003.
+In 1997, Sarzo would rejoin Quiet Riot to record Alive and Well (1999) and Guilty Pleasures (2001) before leaving the band again in 2003.

+Further activity

 In February 2004, Sarzo joined Yngwie Malmsteen's Rising Force for the U.S. 30 city "Attack Tour".
 He then joined Dio later in 2004.